BYU-PRISM/GEKKO/docs/model_methods.rst

     but will not appear in the solution files.

     The position is 0-index and the last position is `len(m.time)-1`.
-Alternatively, the `end` string can be used for either the position or node. `Additional node documentation is available in the `APMonitor documentation on Nodes <https://apmonitor.com/wiki/index.php/Main/OptionApmNodes>`_.
+Alternatively, the `end` string can be used for either the position or node.
+Additional documentation is available in the `APMonitor documentation on Nodes <https://apmonitor.com/wiki/index.php/Main/OptionApmNodes>`_.